What I learned from Hal Elrod about creating a new habit and how I created four new life-transforming habits.

 This is the phase where over 95% of people fail and simply give up.
 What they don’t realize is that this is temporary and it gets better.
 They just slip right back into their old habits.

 You and I know better.
-The secret is that this is **only temporary**.
-Keep this in mind, in fact, write it in bold and plaster it on your wall to remind yourself every time you start a new habit and feel like your drowning in pain.
+The secret is that this is only temporary.
+Keep this mind, in fact, write it in bold and plaster it on your wall to remind yourself every time you start a new habit and feel like your drowning in pain.

 It does not matter the habit you wanna start or quit.
 Maybe quit smoking or drinking alcohol.
 You’ve got to be mentally prepared.
 It feels unbearable but it’s only temporary.